-Thomas Shook recently completed his second season as director of operations with the Ole Miss softball program.
-Shook came to Oxford after working as a manager on Windy Thees' staff at Memphis in 2011.
+Thomas Shook recently completed his fourth season as director of operations with the Ole Miss softball program.
+Shook came to Oxford after working as a manager at Memphis in 2011.

 Shook was a scholar athlete in soccer at Millington Central High School in 2007, and was team captain as a senior.
 The son of David and Linda Shook, Thomas has an older sister, Leah Scharfetter, and two younger brothers, Michael and Greg.

 The SEC Network will air every SEC spring football game with multiple viewing opportunities on both television and the network's digital platforms.
 All 12 spring football games will be carried live and in full on SEC Network + with additional... read more